quickandeasyapplications-sudo/communication-hub-demo/README.md

 - **Typography**: Modern, clean font family

 ## License

 This project is proprietary and confidential.
 Unauthorized copying, distribution, or use is strictly prohibited.

+**For Commercial Deployment:** This license is included for the final commercial package.
+Please ensure you have the necessary licensing agreements for all third-party dependencies.

+This project is proprietary and confidential.
+Unauthorized copying, distribution, or use is strictly prohibited.